-The practitioner who identifies a child’s needs gains consent from the young person, parent or carer to undertake an assessment, following which he or she coordinates an Early Help Assessment (Record) and Plan and, if appropriate, initiates a Team Around the Child and Family (TAC/F) meeting.
+The practitioner who identifies a child’s needs gains consent from the young person, parent or carer to undertake an assessment, following which he or she coordinates an Early Help Assessment and Family Plan and, if appropriate, initiates a Team Around the Child and Family (TAC/F) meeting.

 The purpose of the TAC/F meeting is to bring together practitioners with the appropriate skills to meet the identified needs of the child and develop a support plan.
 The parents and practitioners concerned will agree the most appropriate person to undertake the Lead Professional role.
 Goals will be identified and regular reviews undertaken, with the focus on a child-centred approach, positive engagement with the family, increased community involvement and collaboration between agencies.